Hey there! Interested in Pricing info? We do things a little differently around here....

-Storyteller photography sessions last around 1.5 to 2 hours, at your home or any location you choose (I can help select somewhere perfect), to capture the essence of your family, and are suitable for family, newborn, maternity, babies, families with pets, or extended family.
+Photo sessions last around 1 to 2 hours, at your home or any location you choose (I can help select somewhere perfect), to document the heart of your family, and are suitable for families, couples, newborns, maternity, babies, families with pets, or extended families.
+Final gallery size will depend on your session, and family needs, however you should anticipate receiving upwards of 60 photos from your family photography session.

 I am happy to answer any other questions you may have, so please get in touch…